 - Arrive on time.
 Do not be afraid to ask for a workplace tour on your first day as this is great way to meet the team. - Communication is key.
 You will want to ensure you have open communication with your supervisor to get the most out of your work term.
 Do not be afraid to ask questions. - 3.
 Submit your "on the job" form within your first week.
 Submit your personal learning plan by the end of week 3 of the work term.
 Talk to your supervisor when developing this plan as they will be able to foresee some of the projects you will be a part of. - 4.
-Ensure you take some time to review the work term report guidelines before your work site visit. - 5.
+Ensure you are completing your work term project deliverables on time (Public Relations students) with your co-op faculty advisor or have an idea of which work term report you are going to complete (Business Administration and Tourism and Hospitality Management students) prior to the work site visit. - 5.
 If you have any questions or concerns at any point in the work term, contact the Co-op Office.